sinasab/dotfiles/README.md

 - Either clone this repo with `git clone --recursive` or download the submodules with `git submodule update --init --recursive`

-### Copy
+### Link

-- dotfiles and oh-my-zsh folder into home directory
+- files and folders from this repo to your home directory

 ### Install